zhaojio/NameNft/README.md

 1. Find the corresponding address by name.
 2. Confirm user identity by name when transferring money by address to avoid mistakes.
     E.g:
-    1. The third-party wallet app integrates NameNftDapp, and the address of the other party can be found by the name when transferring money.
+    1. The third-party wallet app integrates NameNft DApp, and the address of the other party can be found by the name when transferring money.
-    2. The third-party chat app integrates NameNftDapp and finds a user through @xxxx.
+    2. The third-party chat app integrates NameNft DApp and finds a user through @xxxx.
-    3. The third-party wallet app integrates NameNftDapp.
+    3. The third-party wallet app integrates NameNft DApp.
 When filling in the address, it prompts the name corresponding to the address, which is used to confirm the user's identity and avoid errors.